cse110-sp24-group34/warmup-exercise/SentimentRatingWidget/SWOT.md

 ## Process Review
 - **Planning Phase:** The team efficiently established roles and responsibilities based on individual skills.
 Our team consists of Derrick, Austin, and Neo.
-- **Development Phase:** Planned ...
+- **Development Phase:** Framework of basic Widget completed first with additions in style and features later on.
 - **Review Phase:** Regular code reviews were conducted to maintain code quality and integrate different parts seamlessly.
 All code is commented based on functionality.

 ## To-do:
-- comment code functionality
+- [] comment code functionality
-- implement into web browser
+- [x] implement into web browser
-- record video
+- [] record video
--
 ## SWOT Analysis

 ### Strengths